Linaro/lkft-website/index.md

 </table>

 {% if site.data.settings.clang_enabled %}
-## Clang Build Status
+## Kernel Build Status (using Clang)
-In an effort to support building the Linux kernel using <a href="https://clang.llvm.org/">clang</a>, the following table provides the current status of a kernel build on several branches, clang distributions, and architectures.
+In an effort to support building the Linux kernel using <a href="https://clang.llvm.org/">Clang</a>, the following table provides the current status of a kernel build on several branches, Clang distributions, and architectures.
 <table class="table-responsive table-boards">
 <thead>